Holyoke’s Health Metrics

-Holyoke’s total number of cases is 1255 and has had 73 cases over the past 14 days (through 10/22).
-Holyoke’s test positivity is 2.55% with 3446 tests performed and 86 COVID-positive test results for the 14 day period ending 10/22.
-(Weekly COVID-19 Public Health Report).
-As of 10/22, Holyoke Public Schools has had 15 positive cases since school resumed on 9/14.
-Two cases have been staff members, 2 have been in-person students and 13 have been remote-learning students.
+As of January 12, Holyoke’s total number of cases is 3,514, with 551 cases over the past 14 days (through 1/12).
+Holyoke’s test positivity is 8.11% with 8,011 tests performed and 650 COVID-positive test results for the 14 day period ending 1/12.
+(Source: Weekly COVID-19 Public Health Report).

 DESE Expectation for Learning Model